Valentine's Day in India: Criticism and protests

 In February 2015, Chandra Prakash Kaushik of Hindu Mahasabha said that anyone found celebrating in public places, like malls and restaurants, in the week around Valentine's Day will be forcibly married.
 If one of them is non-Hindu, he/she will be converted to Hinduism before marriage.
 They also said that a social media team will be monitoring Facebook, WhatsApp and Twitter, anyone showing love online will also be married off.

 Parents Worship Day

-In 2007, Asaram Bapu started Parent’s Worship Day as an alternative to celebrating February 14 as Valentine’s Day.
+In 2007, spiritual leader and convicted rapist Asaram started Parent’s Worship Day as an alternative to celebrating February 14 as Valentine’s Day.
 He said instead of protesting against Valentine's Day and causing law and order problems, youth should be given an alternative.

 In 2015, the state of Chhattisgarh officially declared 14 February every year to be Parents' Day or Matru-Pitru Divas.
 It had started observing it in 2008 on the advice of Asaram.
 In 2013 and 2014, separate circulars were issued with instructions.
 On this day, parents are invited to school and students pray to them.